 A third experiment shows that cookies who became scarce because of social demand were rated the highest of all.
-The submessage in this case is that we are in competition for a scarce resource.
+The sub-communication, in this case, is that we are in competition for a scarce resource.

 Scarcity and Revolutions

-Cialdini says that revolutions are more like to happen when people have been a given a taste of a better life.
-Going from high to low, from happy to sad, usually feel worse than if we had never had the good times.
+Cialdini says that revolutions are more like to happen when people have been given a taste of a better life.
+Going from high to low, from happy to sad, usually, feel worse than if we had never had the good times.

-When it comes to despots, it’s then more dangerous to give and take some away later on than never to give anything at all.
+That means that for despots, it’s more dangerous to give and take some away later on than never to give anything at all.